 Former World Cup Winning Italian Coach Marcello Lippi believes that Italy has a good chance to clinch the Euro title but for that the team needs to keep a low profile.

-Italy’s build up to the Euro Championship saw them facing Scotland in a warm-up game on Sunday.
+Italy’s build-up to the Euro Championship saw them facing Scotland in a warm-up game on Sunday.
 The Antonio Conte side looked a bit scattered all over the place and lacked confidence.
-The former coach Lippi accentuated that more such practice games can bring the team into a much better shape.
+The former coach Lippi accentuated that more such practice games can bring the team into much better shape.
 Italy won the friendly match against Scotland 1-0.

-“It’s better to start away from the spotlight, saying that Italy are not the favourites,” said Lippi who played a pivotal role in 2006 World Cup glory .
+“It’s better to start away from the spotlight, saying that Italy is not the favourites,” said Lippi who played a pivotal role in the 2006 World Cup glory.